Gladys Carmagnola

-Gladys Carmagnola (1939–2015) was a Paraguayan poet and teacher.
-She is one of the country's best known writers; her work is devoted to a wide audience, including works for children and adults.
+Gladys Carmagnola (January 2, 1939 – July 9, 2015) was a Paraguayan poet and teacher.
+Her work is devoted to a wide audience, including works for children and adults.

-She was born in Guarambaré city Central Department, Paraguay, January 2, 1939, daughter of Ramona and Carlos Herrera Udrizar Carmagnola, a descendant of Italians and died July 9, 2015.

 Early life

-Carmagnola shared her childhood with her brothers Carlos, the eldest, Haydee and Selva.
+Carmagnola was born in Guarambaré on January 2, 1939, daughter of Ramona and Carlos Herrera Udrizar Carmagnola, a descendant of Italians.
+She shared her childhood with her brothers Carlos, the eldest, Haydee and Selva.

 As early as adolescence she showed a natural inclination towards poetry.

 From a very early age she was devoted to teaching, and simultaneously developing her poetic vocation.

 Career

 She is co-founder and member of the Society of Writers of Paraguay.
 She also had involvement in the founding of the group of Paraguayan Associated Writers and the Pen Club of Paraguay.

 She is part of a generation of Paraguayan women who, early in the decade of the 1960s, made their literary production, occupying a very important area in the Paraguayan literature.

 Her first steps in producing poetry, were directed towards children.
 Her first book of poems for children was called "Ojitos negros", published in April 1965.

 In addition to her many books published, several of her poems have been included in anthologies and literary publications, both in her country and other foreign nations.

 Carmagnola is a writer from the group of contemporary writers that marked a new trend in the literature of Paraguay.
 Among them are: Eloy Fariña Núñez, Hérib Campos Cervera, Josefina Plá, Óscar Ferreiro, Elvio Romero, José Luis Appleyard, Ramiro Domínguez, José María Gómez Sanjurjo, Rubén Bareiro Saguier, Carlos Villagra Marsal, Jacobo Rauskin, Miguel Ángel Fernandez, Roque Vallejos, Emilio Pérez Chaves, Susy Delgado, and Mario Casartelli.